emmasarge/gallery/README.md

 **10. Push to Heroku**

-* If you have decided to connect your Github repository to heroku and selected the automatic deployment option, commit and push will be pushed to Heroku.
+* If you connected the Github repository to Heroku and chose automatic deployment, commit and push changes and they will be added to Heroku or in the terminal:

-* In other scenarios , use the following command:

 ```````
 $ git push -u heroku master